SnailUsbs/ACN-Precompiled-Server/README.md

 - Ensure you have port forwarded a port, with port 41585 being the default option

 # Windows Firewall Issue:
 - Windows may auto block the server even when its just running on your local network.
-To fix this, do the follow:
+To fix this, do the following:

 1 - Open Firewall & Network Protection